niksrc/balalala/README.md

 ##Balalala -Bringing Happiness

->A nifty little app that finds if your friend is depressed and help them cheer up.
+>A nifty little app that finds if your friends are depressed and help them cheer up.

 ##Requirements
 1. Node.js >=0.10